shadsidd/Slack-Multi-traige-agent/README.md

 ### Customizing Agent Behavior

 Modify the agent instructions in the "Agent Instructions" tab to change how agents interpret and process alerts.

-## Troubleshooting

-- **API Key Issues**: Ensure your API keys are correctly set in the Settings tab
-- **Slack Connection**: Verify your Slack token has the necessary permissions
-- **Agent Errors**: Check the Log tab for detailed error messages

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Author

-**Shadab Siddiqui**

----

-*This project is designed to streamline security alert triage processes by leveraging AI-powered agents to automate classification, analysis, and remediation recommendations.*